 - 1 = Puerto Rican

 - 2 = Mexican

 - 3 = Cuban

-4 = Other Hispanic/ Latino: Of Central or South America, or any other Spanish culture origin (including Spain)
+- 4 = Other Hispanic/ Latino: Of Central or South America, or any other Spanish culture origin (including Spain)

-- 5 = Not Hispanic/ Latino: Use if the consumer is not of Hispanic Origin. - 6 = Latino Unknown Origin
+- 5 = Not Hispanic/Latino: Use if the consumer is not of Hispanic Origin.

+- 6 = Latino Unknown Origin

 Primary Language (Integer): What is the consumer's primary language?
 (Language List on pg.
-28; English is the default in the DARMHA website.
+29; English is the default in the DARMHA website.
 Use Unknown (-1) when updating and the language is unknown.)

-Not English (0=No; 1=Yes; -3=Not Applicable): If not English, does the consumer's ability to communicate in English interfere with his/her ability to be understood or to understand others communicating in English?
 English Fluency: (0=No; 1=Yes; -3=Not Applicable): Does the consumer understand and communicate proficiently in English?